What is user research in UX design?

 Sample size recommendations:

-| Method | Sample Size | Rationale |
+| Method | Sample size | Rationale |

 |---|---|---|

-| Qualitative usability testing | 5 users per group | Uncovers ~85% of problems; diminishing returns beyond 5 |
+| Qualitative usability testing | 5 users per group | Uncovers approximately 85% of problems; diminishing returns beyond 5 |

 | User interviews | 5-6 users initially | Continue until saturation (no new themes) |